 Lotion making feels like a mix of chemistry with a bit of magic.
 Shout out to Dr. Collins, my college professor and advisor for instilling in me a love for all things chemistry.

-Lotion is comprised of four general ingredients: water, oil, an emulsifier, and a preservative.
+A lotion is comprised broadly of four general ingredients: water, oil, an emulsifier, and a preservative.
 Before we go any further, let me just state for the record that a preservative is an absolute necessity for a traditional lotion.
 Here's why: bacteria love water.
 Every lotion without a preservative will eventually grow bacteria, mold and all sorts of nasty things.
 And, just because you can't see it, doesn't mean it isn't there.
-Some people get around this by making a "lotion bar", which is a solid moisturizer without any water.
-I don't like them because they tend to be heavy and greasy.
-Other folks (most famously the cosmetic giant Lush) make a preservative-free lotion BUT (and this is a big but) it MUST be refrigerated at all times AND it has a very short shelf life.
+Something "natural" does not automatically equal "safe".